 Here is a quick list of the most important email best practices to take into account:

-Quality Over Quantity: This, you should take as the unofficial first commandment of email marketing.
-Marketing Charts’ 2020 study found that the number one most common reason people unsubscribe from email lists is that they receive too many emails.
+You should take this as the unofficial first commandment of email marketing.
+ZeroBounce’s study found that the number one most common reason people unsubscribe from email lists is that they receive too many emails.

 Getting Started with Email Marketing